alpheraz/CineXToken/README.md

   - `account`: Address.
   - `add`: True if the address is exempt from commission, otherwise false.

-### `setFeeFreeList`
+### `setTransferRestrictionFreeList`
-- **Description**: Sets addresses for which do not apply restrictions on the transfer of tokens.
+- **Description**: Sets addresses for which do not apply restrictions on the maximum transfer amount.
 Only admin.
 - **Input**:
   - `account`: Address.
-  - `add`: True if the address is exempt from commission, otherwise false.
+  - `add`: True if the address is exempt from restrictions on the maximum transfer amount, otherwise false.

 ### `setPoolWithFeeList`
 - **Description**: Sets pool addresses for which swap commission is charged.
 Only admin.